How do baby mammals grow? Food! And with a lot of help from their mothers.

 All newborn mammals—whether they have hooves, flippers, claws, or wings—rely on mother’s milk to help them grow.
 In order to survive, every cub, calf, and kit must eventually figure out how to find their own food.
 From bats learning how to fly to elephants gaining control of their trunks, animal families help their young develop the tools they need to hunt, forage, or scavenge.
 Open this book to explore the incredible variety of skills baby mammals must learn in order to survive and thrive.

 This Is How I Grow

-Product type Full color hardback, paperback, and eBook Pages 52 ISBN
+Product Type Full color hardback, paperback, eBook Pages 52 ISBN